-The is more suitable for people who want to have everything published automatically to every social network, immediately after they publish it on their blog.
+This automated tool is more suitable for people who want to have everything published automatically to every social network, immediately after they publish it on their blog.

-Log into your Zapier account and click “Make a Zap” to get started.
+- Log into your Zapier account and click “Make a Zap,” to get started.

-The first step will be to set up the trigger for the automation: Whenever a new blog post is published on WordPress.
+- Name your Zap.
+I called mine “Automatically share posts to social media”.
+The first step will be to set up the trigger for scheduling content automation: Whenever a new blog post is published on WordPress.

-Choose the trigger app—in this case, it’ll be WordPress (search it using the search bar there).
+- Choose the trigger app—in this case, it’ll be WordPress (search it using the search bar there).

-Connect your WordPress account and then click “Save and Continue”.
+- Connect your WordPress account and then click “Save and Continue”.

-Edit your setup options: Your post status should be “Published”, and your post type should be “Posts”.
+- Edit your setup options: Your post status should be “Published”, and your post type should be “Posts”.

-Click “Fetch and Continue” to test your trigger.
+- Click “Fetch and Continue” to test your trigger.
 To do this, you need to make sure you have at least one post published on your WordPress site.